khushaalll/SOEN6111/README.md

 ## Model Classes
 Based on the requirements we aim to use Supervised learning.
-We plan to use a set of features for training the model which is  pickup longitude, pickup_latitude,day of week, dropoff_latitude, dropoff_longitude, pickup time and spatial features (region clusters) for both linear regression and random forest regression.
+We plan to use a set of features for training the model which is  pickup longitude, pickup_latitude,day of week, dropoff_latitude, dropoff_longitude, pickup time and spatial features (region clusters) for both Random-Forest and XGBoost as classifiers for optimal and non-optimal labels.

 ## Algorithms